Which statement is TRUE regarding urine output for a full-term infant weighing 3kg?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-The statement that all the factors listed are true regarding urine output for a full-term infant weighing 3kg holds validity.
-Urine output in infants can be influenced by several physiological mechanisms, including circulation and perfusion, both of which are crucial in determining renal function and urine production.
+The statement that encompasses all the relevant factors regarding urine output in a full-term infant weighing 3 kg is accurate.
+Urine output in newborns is influenced by several physiological factors, including circulation and perfusion.

 Subscribe